Link Building: The Operations Guide for SEO Teams and Agencies

 Yes.
 Backlinks remain one of Google's three primary off-page ranking signals, alongside topical authority and brand search volume.
 AI Overviews, SGE, and helpful content updates have changed how rankings present, but the underlying graph of citations between web pages still drives the ranking floor in every commercial vertical we work in.

 Partially.
 Unlinked mention reclamation, broken link replacement, and HARO responses can produce links without new long-form content.
 Beyond those tactics, asset-backed pitches outperform content-free pitches by 4-10x on conversion rate.
-Most sustainable campaigns include some asset creation.
+Most sustainable campaigns include some asset creation, alongside the free backlink sites worth claiming for foundation.

 Yes, at the right tier.
-The Starter tier ($3-5K per month, 4-8 links) produces 2-4x return on rolling 12-month organic revenue for most small-business clients in moderately competitive niches.
+Our Growth tier (8 placements per month plus semantic-SEO foundation work) produces compounding revenue for most small-business clients in moderately competitive niches.
 Below $2,000 per month the math usually does not work because the agency or freelancer cannot fund qualification properly.

 $3,000 per month is the realistic floor for a managed link-building program that produces measurable ranking lift in 6-12 months.
 Below that, the agency or freelancer cannot afford to do the qualification and outreach work properly, and the placements will reflect it.